 - Example: http://api.worldbank.org/v2/country/ind/indicator/AG.AGR.TRAC.NO?source=2&downloadformat=excel

-Note: Country metadata will have special notes only for English language.
+Note: Country metadata will have special notes provided only in the English language.

 List or Table Formatting

-- Metadata is now available via Metadata API
+- Metadata is now available via a Metadata API